 Lightning strikes are a real threat to surfers, and to all wave riders.
-The electrostatic discharges between clouds and the Earth may be deadly, but you can dramatically reduce the chances of being hit.
+The electrostatic discharges between clouds and the Earth can be deadly, but you can dramatically reduce your chances of being hit.

 The good news is that only 25% of all lightning events worldwide are Cloud to Ground (CG) lightning.
 Intracloud (IC) or Cloud to Cloud (CC) lightning strikes are more frequent.

-The downside is that, from 2006 through 2012, 238 people were struck and killed by lightning in the United States, and almost two thirds of the deaths occurred to people who had been enjoying outdoor leisure activities.
+The not-so-good news is that, from 2006 through 2013, 261 people were struck and killed by lightning in the United States, and almost two thirds of the deaths occurred to people who had been enjoying outdoor leisure activities.

-Fishing contributed to almost half - 46% - of the water-related deaths with boating (power boats, canoes, sailboats, tubes) adding another 25%.
+Fishing contributed to almost half - 46% - of the water-related deaths involving lightning strikes; while boating (power boats, canoes, sailboats, tubes) added another 25%.
 About 20% of the victims were relaxing on a beach, while about 9% of the victims had been swimming.

-Surfers can avoid lightning deaths.
+Surfers can avoid lightning-related injury and death.
 The key is to monitor weather conditions closely and react to any developing threat quickly.
-Watch how wind, rain, ocean and clouds behave.
+Watch how wind, rain, the ocean, and clouds behave.

 The Australian Standard on Lightning Protection is a great tool for those seeking adrenaline, even during thunderstorms.
 The 30/30 Rule is designed to provide guidance on the suspension and resumption of activities in an outdoor environment.

-It tells us you shouldn't go surfing, or that you should get out of the water when the flash-to-bang count is 30 seconds, indicating that the lightning is 10 kilometers away.
-Only resume your surfing, when 30 minutes have passed since the last sighting of lightning.
+It tells us you shouldn't go surfing - or that you should get out of the water if you already are - when the flash-to-bang count reaches 30 seconds or less.
+This number indicates that the actual bolt of lightning causing the sound is just 10 kilometers (or less) away.
+In this case, you should only resume your surfing when 30 minutes have passed since the last sighting of lightning.

 Lightning Strike Precautions:

-7. If your skin tingles or your hair stands on the end, a lightning strike may be about to happen;
+7. If your skin tingles or your hair stands on end, a lightning strike may be about to occur

 10. A person struck by lightning may appear dead, with no pulse or breath, but can be revived with cardiopulmonary resuscitation (CPR).
 There is no danger to anyone helping a person who has been struck by lightning.